wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ---

-3.&emsp;You can defend truth as well as error.
+3. You can defend truth as well as error.
 ²The means are easier to understand after the value of the goal is firmly established.
 ³It is a question of what it is *for*.
 ⁴Everyone defends his treasure, and will do so automatically.